Signed in as:

 The new piece, paradoxically, reflects the ever-changing views in a place where folk have come and gone for millennia without much visible change in the scenery.

-Yorkshire’s Fairburn Singers will take to the seas on the Black Watch cruise liner in July for their second annual cruise.
-They will perform twice for passengers and one of their songs will be “How Can You Tell” from Nigel’s Burns the Musical.
+Yorkshire’s Fairburn Singers took to the seas on the Black Watch cruise liner in July 2018 for their second annual cruise.
+They performed twice for passengers and one of their songs was “How Can You Tell” from Nigel’s Burns the Musical.

 “It’s a new arrangement,” says Nigel, “and I am genuinely delighted that they are taking one of my songs on the high seas, perhaps following in the footsteps of Burns himself on his Highland tour.”

 The Fairburn Singers (pictured) have been performing for 25 years, are led by professional musicians and sing an eclectic mix of secular and sacred music.
-Anyone who wants to go on the cruise can find details at http://fairburnsingers.co.uk/cruise-news/
+You can find out more about them at http://fairburnsingers.co.uk

 Nigel’s reflection on the crucifixion as described by Luke was performed in Chalmers Church, Edinburgh.
 The piece was written for Good Friday, and Nigel has made the vocal score available on the Church Music page.

 The choir of the City of Edinburgh Methodist Church performed Let us Sing on Sunday February 11th 2018.
 The piece is a setting of Psalm 95 and an updated version of the score is on our Church Music pages.
 Pictured are Nigel Don and the choir’s musical director, George Wilson.

 Nigel said, “The piece was very well received by both the choristers and the congregation, suggesting that there may be further opportunities in the future.”